Display Solutions for Smart Terminals

 Glass + touch coordination

-Cover glass and touch need alignment with structure, optics, and mounting.
+Cover glass and touch need alignment with front structure, optical stack, mounting method and user interaction.

 Long commercial operation

-Extended daily usage needs stable backlight behavior and uniformity control.
+Extended daily operation needs stable backlight behavior, uniformity control and long-term reliability planning.

 Slim or constrained bezel

-Front mounting and thickness limits drive mechanical and thermal design choices.
+Front mounting, slim bezels and thickness limits drive mechanical, thermal and assembly design choices.

 Bright metro station ticketing area with self-service ticket vending machine featuring a large, highly readable touchscreen display.